1lyasam/1lyasam.github.io/_posts/2023-02-20-Sweet-cidr-Part-1.md

 published: true
 ---
 ### TL;DR
-SweetCIDR is an AWS cloud network mapping tool. which can help you to answer the question.
-"Suppose an attacker will be "here", which targets he will be able to reach in the cloud ? by which protocols ? and on which ports ?".
+SweetCIDR is an AWS cloud network mapping tool. which can help you to answer the following question.
+"Suppose an attacker will be at 10.0.7.8/24 , Which target services he will be able to reach in the cloud ? by which protocols ? and on which ports ?".
 [https://github.com/1lyasam/SweetCIDR](https://github.com/1lyasam/SweetCIDR)

 ### Intro